Contact

 Financial performance

-EBITDA at $13m was 5.1% higher than H1 24.
-We are investing more into our Product (all expensed) including landing our first deployment of g2.0 in Genesis Energy.
-We have also increased investment into sales to support the high levels of activity we are seeing in our current pipeline.
+EBITDA at $27.8m was 18% higher than FY24.
+We are investing more into our Product including as mentioned landing our first deployment of g2.0 in Genesis Energy and all of this spend has been expensed in the year.
+We have also increased investment in sales to support the high levels of activity we are seeing in our current pipeline.

-Our NPAT of $7.2m is an increase of 34.7% over the prior period ($5.3m in H1 24).
-This increase in profits includes a $1.1m loss being our share (10%) of the losses of Amber Energy (we account for our investment in Amber as an associate company in our financial statements).
-Also excluded from EBITDA but within our NPAT, when we consolidate intercompany balances we benefit from $2.1m of foreign exchange gains arising from the appreciation of some of the currencies, principally Sterling, used by subsidiary companies, within the Group.
+Our NPAT of $20.9m is an increase of 119% over the prior year.
+This increase in profit includes a $2.2m loss being our share (10%) of the losses of Amber (which we account for as an associate company in our financial statements).
+Also excluded from EBITDA but within our NPAT, is $3.2m of foreign exchange gains arising from the appreciation of some of the currencies, principally Sterling, used by subsidiary companies, within the Group.
+The Group booked a tax credit of $0.6m in FY25 (compared to a tax charge of $5.1m in FY24), reflecting the tax relief received from the vesting of share-based payments in the year.
+We will see the benefit of this in our FY26 cashflow with reduced levels of tax paid as a result.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.